 \section{Related Work}

-\textbf{Visualizing Scientific Domains} has been approached through a variety of methods, with the most prominent being the visualization of citation networks.
-In these approaches, papers that cite one another are treated as related and clustered accordingly \cite{van_eck_software_2010, eck_citnetexplorer_2014}.
-Building on this idea, various embedding models \cite{cohan_specter_2020, ostendorff_neighborhood_2022, singh_scirepeval_2023} have been trained on citation information to place papers that cite each other in close proximity within an embedding space, thereby enabling similarity comparisons without requiring direct access to the citation network.
+\textbf{Visualizing Scientific Domains} has been approached through a variety of methods.
+Citation networks treat papers that cite one another as related and cluster them accordingly \cite{van_eck_software_2010, eck_citnetexplorer_2014}, and various embedding models build on this idea by being trained on citation information to place papers that cite each other in close proximity within an embedding space, thereby enabling similarity comparisons without requiring direct access to the citation network \cite{cohan_specter_2020, ostendorff_neighborhood_2022, singh_scirepeval_2023}.
 However, relying on citation information as a proxy for similarity provides no insight or control into which aspects of the papers are being considered for assessing similarity.

 \textbf{Multifaceted Embeddings} have been proposed as a way to move beyond the rather simplistic definition of similarity in general embedding approaches.
 Existing approaches range from letting the model automatically determine relevant aspects to optimize downstream performance \cite{zhang_multi-view_2022, mysore_multi-vector_2022}, using the location of a citation within a paper as an indicator of the aspect being referenced \cite{10.1007/978-3-319-31750-2_42,ostendorff_aspect-based_2020}, creating separate embeddings for different sections of a paper \cite{singh_cosaemb_2024}, or relying on supervised datasets to train embedding models specialized for particular aspects or task types \cite{jain_learning_2018, risch_multifaceted_2021, ostendorff_specialized_2022, singh_scirepeval_2023}.